 The Maine Township District 207 Board of Education, upon the recommendation of the superintendent and the Community Task Force, adopted a resolution at the August 6, 2018 meeting to place a $195 million bond issue on the ballot for the November 6, 2018 election.
 According to the Cook County Clerk’s Office, the question was approved by voters with 27,671 (60.96%) yes votes and 17,718 (39.04%) no votes.
 A simple majority was needed for approval.
 The district developed an overview flyer during the informational campaign to share information about the referendum.
 In addition to the $195 million from the bond issue, the district has allocated $45.7 million from reserve funds (saving) to the project.

-All spending from the bond will be publicly disclosed and the purpose of this website is to ensure all voters are well informed about how the bond issue funds are being utilized.
+All spending from the bond and the construction projects will be publicly disclosed and the purpose of this website is to ensure all voters are well informed about how the bond issue funds are being utilized.
 In general terms, the funds will be used to:

 - Improve safety and security by constructing new front entrances at each high school with secure vestibules to prevent visitors from entering the buildings before being cleared by school personnel.